Privacy

 Why Use an Ad Blocker?

-Most people install an ad blocker because they're convenient and keep annoying ads away.
-The advantages of an ad-free Internet surfing experience are obvious.
-However, ad blockers also enhance your digital security in a number of ways.
+Most people install an ad blocker because they're convenient and prevent annoying ads from opening.
+The advantages of ad-free Internet surfing are obvious.
+However, ad blockers also enhance your digital security in several ways.

 Ad blockers are beneficial because they:

-• Make websites easier and faster to navigate by removing distractions
+Make websites easier to navigate by removing distractions

-• Conserve your data volume, especially when surfing on the go
+Conserve your data, especially when surfing on the go

-• Protect your personal information – i.e. by minimizing HTTP cookies or preventing web tracking (if only limited)
+Protect your personal information by minimizing HTTP cookies or preventing some web tracking

-• Prevent websites you don't want to support from profiting off of your visit
+Prevent websites you don't want to support from making money off of you

-The above gives the impression that ad blockers are essential for ensuring a pleasant surfing experience.
+The above gives the impression that ad blockers are essential for a pleasant surfing experience.
 However, there are critics who warn of their drawbacks, for both practical and ethical reasons.
-As they argue, ad blockers could impair or even unwittingly destroy your favorite websites.
+They claim that ad blockers could damage or even ruin your favorite websites.

 Ad blockers are problematic because they:

-• Are easily recognized by websites, preventing you from entering until you disable them
+Are easily recognized by websites, preventing you from visiting until they're disabled

-As a consumer, there are many reasons to use an ad blocker, however, you should be aware of the implications and potential risks of doing so.
+As a consumer, there are many reasons to use an ad blocker, however, you should keep the potential risks of doing so in mind.

-A number of websites, especially those which provide news, require visitors to turn off their ad blockers before granting them access to content.
+Some websites, especially news ones, require visitors to disable their ad blockers before they can consume content.
 Users can make a one-time exception for websites or permanently whitelist them.

-However, not every ad blocker is created equal, and a wide range of options are available to find the one that best suits your needs.
+However, not every ad blocker is created equal, and with so many choices, it's a good idea to find the one that best suits you

 Which Ad Blocker Is the Best for Me?

 You're only ever a few clicks away from an ad blocker.
-Nearly all are free and compatible with the most common browsers, however, some differences do exist between the individual apps.
+Nearly all are free and supported by the most common browsers, however, there are some differences.
 Below, we've provided a selection of our five favorites:

 uBlock Origin

-uBlock Origin is an open-source ad blocker, known for its nimbleness and smooth handling.
+uBlock Origin is an open-source ad blocker, known for being lightweight and smooth.
 It not only allows users to block ads, but also undesirable page and website elements, either universally, or on specific websites.
-Among the elements that can be individually disabled are JavaScript, pop-ups, and large media files.
+JavaScript, pop-ups, and large media files can all be disabled, if desired.

-uBlock Origin is one of the most powerful ad blockers out there.
+uBlock Origin is one of the most powerful ad blockers on the market.

-By heading over to the plugin's dashboard, you can access its advanced settings, which allow you to modify different filter lists, protecting against tracking or annoying cookie requests.
-More adventurous or technically-minded users can also define their own filters and rules.
-Needless to say, there's also a whitelist to which you can add specific websites.
+You can access advanced settings in the plugin's dashboard.
+There, you'll be able to modify filter lists and protect against tracking or annoying cookie requests.
+More adventurous or advanced users can also define their own filters and rules.
+Needless to say, there's also a whitelist that you can add specific websites to.

 AdBlock

 AdBlock's user interface features a relatively simple design, showing how many ads have been blocked on the current page and overall.
-It's possible to specify whether the add-on should temporarily allow ads on the site you're visiting, or always allow them.
+It's possible to specify whether the add-on should temporarily or always allow ads on the site you're visiting.

-There's also a premium version of AdBlock.
-It includes a few cosmetic extras (different themes and a dark mode), additional pop-up blocking, and allows synchronization across different devices.
-AdBlock even offers its own VPN, which can be purchased either individually, or as part of the AdBlock Premium package.
+There's also a premium version of AdBlock that includes a few cosmetic extras (different themes and a dark mode), additional pop-up blocking, and cross-device syncing.
+AdBlock even offers its own VPN, which can be purchased separately or as part of the AdBlock Premium package.

 Adblock Plus